SEDS/OASIS/performance-tests/pin++/ManualExamples/README.md

-This script looks in the pinppdir and pindir paths and identifies all libraries.
-Libraries are then matched via filename (i.e. inscount.so matches with libinscount.so).
-Only the pintools which have matching native and pin++ implementations are tested.
+This script is used to compare the performance of a native Pintool and a Pin++ Pintool.
+The script works by locating the native Pintool that matches the corresponding Pin++ implementation, and executing the instrumenting the specified binary.

 Basic Usage
 ------------